 Paul tells us that he is not perfect.
 The Philippians were probably more aware of Paul’s imperfections than we will ever be.
 He had flaws and made mistakes, but he didn’t use those as an excuse to stay stagnant.
 He “pressed” on.
-This implies that growing in our faith takes individual effort on our part.
-These can start out by reading the Bible more, praying more, or practicing new spiritual disciplines.
+This implies that growth in our faith takes individual effort on our part.
+This can start out by reading the Bible more, praying more, or practicing new spiritual disciplines.
 We should seek out the wisdom of those who have done the deep work and study of the Scriptures.

 Learning from these people doesn’t mean that we just take what they say and move on.
 We study and question along with it.
 It means that we analyze and allow this learning process to transform us into being a little bit more like Jesus.

 When we’re doing these things in our lives, it will change the type of leaders we look to and look for.
-The milk wont fill us up like it once did.
+The milk won’t fill us up like it once did.
 We’ll need those who are offering us solid food.
 Those leaders who will admit their weaknesses.
-They’ll admit they haven’t reached perfection, but in that process they won’t abandon the faith entirely.
+They’ll admit they haven’t reached perfection, but in that process, they won’t abandon the faith entirely.
 They won’t cause the uproar and destruction that is being caused in some communities even now.

 The other part of this response is action.
 Our faith must be seen, not only heard.
 There are plenty of people who will talk about this without understanding what it means.
 The book of James talks about our faith being visible in action.
-If fact, that’s a primary theme in the book of James.
+In fact, that’s a primary theme in the book of James.

 This idea has been misused and abused by leaders who hadn’t moved beyond their milk.
-A shallow, surface level reading of James can lead you into believing that you have to act more holy than the rest of the world to be a real Christian.
-That’s where we got a lot of “Holy roller” and “Holier than thou” movements.
+A shallow, surface-level reading of James can lead you into believing that you have to act more holy than the rest of the world to be a real Christian.
+That’s where we got a lot of “Holy Roller” and “Holier than thou” movements.

 The truth is, that when the Bible talks about our actions, it’s often referring to how we treat the poor, the outcast, and the foreigner.
 It’s also often referring to how we act in times of hardship.
-Do we lean on our own abilities or God’s when things get tough.
-Do we have a poor attitude or worry excessively.
+Do we lean on our own abilities or God’s when things get tough?
+Do we have a poor attitude or worry excessively?
 These things typically cause us to act in ways that are contrary to the nature of Christ.